 We offer termite treatments, via a termite bait installation or a liquid defined termite treatment.
 Termite treatments include a one year warranty which is renewable annually.
+A liquid defined treatment is renewable for 5-10 years before another treatment is needed to continue the warranty.
 We utilize the Trelona ATBS Annual Termite Bait Systems, which you can learn more about below.
 We can issue a WIIR (Wood Infestation Inspection Report) for when you purchase, sell, or refinance your home.
 We are committed to protect your home against these wood destroying organisms.
 Call us today to learn more!

 Subterranean termites are the most common wood destroying organism in North America.
 They build distinctive tunnels (as seen in the video to your left) to reach food and to protect themselves from open air.
 Subterranean termites typically swarm in the spring and live underground in colonies with as many as two million members.
-If you suspect a termite infestation, call us today about a subterranean termite treatment.
+Typically, liquid termite treatments are effective for 5-10 years depending on the termiticide used.
+If it has been over 10 years or you are unsure when the last time your home was treated, then it is likely time for a treatment.

 There are two ways to treat for termites.